Pancake-Incorporated/PanAdmin/CONTRIBUTING.md

 ## Q: What can I contribute to the Wiki?

-**A:** Wiki contributions should focus on technical information, such as what various functions and variables do/are for and how to use them correctly when developing plugins for Adonis.
-Information about Adonis and useful tutorials for new or inexperienced users is also acceptable (and much welcomed.)
+**A:** Wiki contributions should focus on technical information, such as what various functions and variables do/are for and how to use them correctly when developing plugins for PanAdmin.
+Information about PanAdmin and useful tutorials for new or inexperienced users is also acceptable (and much welcomed.)

 ## Q: My contribution was accepted.
 Now what?

 **A:** After handling the merge, a maintainer will also add you to the credits list as "@GitHub YourGitHubUsernameHere" if it's your first contribution.
 If we forget to do this, and you notice, just us me know (via Discord or comment on the PR itself) and we'll fix it.

 Once in a while after changes are merged, some quick testing will be done by a maintainer to make sure everything works correctly.
-Once that's done, the updated models will be published to Roblox by an automated process, after which all new servers will be running the latest version of Adonis.
+Once that's done, the updated models will be published to Roblox by an automated process, after which all new servers will be running the latest version of PanAdmin.

 ## Q: How do I get the "GitHub Contributor" role and group rank?

-**A:** After your contribution is accepted, post your Discord & Roblox usernames into the discussion thread (<https://github.com/Epix-Incorporated/Adonis/discussions/433>).
-You will be given the "GitHub Contributor" role in the Discord server and the "Contributors" rank in the Roblox group (Epix Incorporated) by a maintainer, assuming you are a member of the server and group respectively.
+**A:** After your contribution is accepted, post your Discord & Roblox usernames into the discussion thread (<https://github.com/Pancake-Incorporated/PanAdmin/discussions/433>).
+You will be given the "GitHub Contributor" role in the Discord server and the "Contributors" rank in the Roblox group (Pancake Incorporated) by a maintainer, assuming you are a member of the server and group respectively.

 Roblox group: <https://www.roblox.com/groups/886423>